Your Paper Your Way

 All authors must disclose any financial and personal relationships with other people or organizations that could inappropriately influence (bias) their work.
 The Journal requires all authors to acknowledge, on the title page of the manuscript, all funding sources that supported their work.
 Authors are also required to disclose to the Editor, in separate signed documents, any commercial associations that might pose a conflict of interest.
 These include consultant arrangements, speakers' bureau participation, stock or other equity ownership, patent licensing arrangements, support such as financial or materials grants for research, employment, or expert witness testimony.
 See also http://www.elsevier.com/conflictsofinterest.
 Further information and an example of a Conflict of Interest form can be found at: http://service.elsevier.com/app/answers/detail/a_id/286/supporthub/publishing.

 Conflict of Interest disclosures and permissions forms (when applicable) must be received in the Editorial Office before an accepted manuscript can be sent to the publisher.
-These forms can be uploaded electronically with your manuscript submission or they can be faxed to 303-270-2269.
+These forms can be uploaded electronically with your manuscript submission, or sent via email to the Editorial Office (InPractice@aaaai.org).
 A template of the Conflict of Interest form is available for downloading from the EES Web site (http://ees.elsevier.com/inpractice/img/Forms.html).
 (If you are submitting your Conflict of Interest disclosure forms to us as part of your electronic submission in EES, please be sure to include all of these forms with each subsequent version of your manuscript.)

 1. METHODS: Reporting on Statistical Methods.
 The Consolidated Standards of Reporting Trials (CONSORT) statement is a set of guidelines for reporting on the methods and results of randomized and nonrandomized medical research studies.